gerstner-hub/libcosmos/README.md

 yet.
 Thus a range of bugs is sure still to be found.
 At least nothing should break just from looking at it.

+There is also some automated test coverage by way of a GitHub action that verifies that a couple of combinations build and test successfully.
+For verifying yourself you can run the `scripts/check.py` script which builds shared and static linking configurations, using the native gcc, clang and also an address sanitizer build.

 API History
 ===========